sotos92/FleetManagementSystem/README.md

 - PostgreSQL database

 ### Step 3: Access the Frontend
-Open your browser and navigate to:
+In the repository folder navigate to:
 ```
 frontend/index.html
 ```